dabl/dabl/doc/quick_start.rst

     >>> print(types)

 Having a very rough idea of the shape of our data, we can now start looking at the actual content.
-The most friendly way to do that is using visualization of univariate and bivariate patterns.
+The easiest way to do that is using visualization of univariate and bivariate patterns.
 With plot_supervised, we can create plot of the features deemed most important for our task.

     >>> plot_supervised(titanic, 'survived')

 Finally, we can find a good model for our data.
-The FriendlyClassifier does all the work for us.
+The EasyClassifier does all the work for us.
 It implements the familiar scikit-learn api of fit and
 predict:

-    >>> fc = FriendlyClassifier()
+    >>> fc = EasyClassifier()
     >>> X = titanic_clean.drop("survived", axis=1)
     >>> y = titanic_clean.survived
     >>> fc.fit(X, y)